RevealBi/Documentation/en/data-visualizations/visualization-types/scatter-map/scatter-map.md

+---
+title: How to Create Scatter Maps Visualization
+_description: Find out how to create and use Scatter Maps visualization in Slingshot Analytics.
+---

 # Scatter Maps

 This map displays scattered markers in a geographic area by using geo-coordinates.
 The visual distribution of markers can help in identifying density and spatial patterns within your data.
 By adding size and/or color you can reveal more information about your data relative to other points.